ekx/gmtk2025/README.md

 # GMTK Jam 2025 - Descent

-My submission for the GMTK 2025 Jam with the theme "Loop".
-I used this opportunity to learn Godot and Blender.
-So this is just a small atmospheric experience.
+My submission for the GMTK Jam 2025 with the theme "Loop".
+I used this opportunity to learn Godot and Blender, so this is just a small atmospheric experience.
 The theme is represented through the looping stairwell.
 Headphones recommended.

 ## Screenshots